supervisely-ecosystem/sys-clone-project/README.md

 # Overview

-Clone project or dataset to selected destination with annotations and metadata.
+Clone project or dataset to a selected destination with annotations and metadata.

-App supports all project types:
+The app supports all project types:
 * `images`
 * `videos`
 * `volumes`
-* `pointclouds`
+* `point clouds`
-* `pointcloud episodes`
+* `point cloud episodes`

 <img src="https://user-images.githubusercontent.com/48913536/198350370-629668a6-815f-49bd-b878-0940bf7babd7.png" width="80%" style='padding-top: 10px'>

 # How to Run

-**Step 1.** Run app from Ecosystem or context project/dataset context menu.
+**Step 1.** Run the app from the Ecosystem or context project/dataset context menu.

 <img src="https://user-images.githubusercontent.com/48913536/198350350-0c7328a5-b2f7-4370-8c63-b7c5960c375c.png" width="80%" style='padding-top: 10px'>

-**Step 2.** Select destination and press the Run button in the modal window
+**Step 2.** Select a destination and press the Run button in the modal window

 <img src="https://user-images.githubusercontent.com/48913536/200548844-05437639-a320-47c2-8f8f-86a7474b87c1.png" width="50%" style='padding-top: 10px'>